ktorio/ktor-documentation/topics/client.md

 ```

 ### Engine Configuration {id="engine-config"}
-You also can configure an engine using the `engine` method in a block:
+You can configure an engine using the `engine` method in a block:

 ```kotlin
 val client = HttpClient(CIO) {